bintray/gradle-bintray-plugin/README.md

 			mavenCentralSync {
 				user = 'userToken' //Sonatype OSS user token password = 'paasword' //Sonatype OSS user password close = '1' //Optional property.
 By default the staging repository is closed and artifacts are released to Maven Central.
-You can optionally turn this behaviour off and release the version manually.
-This is achived by passing 0 in this property.
+You can optionally turn this behaviour off (by puting 0 as value) and release the version manually.
 			}
         }
     }